dexie/Dexie.js/README.md

 });

 ```
 _*1: Makes it safe to use async / await within transactions.
+Code will work without it, but indexedDB transactions will commit prematurely and bad things could happen.
 This declaration needs only to be local to the scope where your async functions reside.
 If working with different promise implementations in the same module, declare your async functions in a block and put the declaration there `{ let Promise = Dexie.Promise; async function (){...} }` ._

 #### Hello World (Typescript)